Soekarno–Hatta International Airport: Terminal 4

 In 2019, Angkasa Pura II announced a plan to build Terminal 4, which would have been located on the north side of runway 1, north of Terminal 3, and east of Terminal 1.
 The terminal was to be built on 130 hectares of land and serve 45 million passengers annually.
 The terminal was to be designed in the form of an 'H' and use eco-friendly and modern design, similar to the design of Terminal 3.
 The terminal was originally expected to be operational by 2024, but construction never commenced.
+On 4 November 2024, plans for the construction of a fourth terminal were scrapped by Erick Thohir, then serving as Minister of State-Owned Enterprises, citing lower-than-projected passenger numbers and aircraft traffic movements.